eea/clms-api-docs/source/download.md

   - y_min: requested bounding-box coordinates

 - Legacy datasets:
-  - date_from: start date of the requested download in ISO format: YYYY-MM-DD
+  - date_from (required): start date of the requested download in ISO format: YYYY-MM-DD
-  - date_to: end date of the requested download in ISO format: YYYY-MM-DD
+  - date_to (required): end date of the requested download in ISO format: YYYY-MM-DD

 If no coordinates are entered for WEkEO or Landcover datasets, the used bounding box will be the following: